By: Rick Davis

 Do we represent lenders or borrowers?

 Our firm usually only represents lenders and generally would be prevented from accepting a borrower’s case due to the conflict of interest rules that govern attorneys.
-If you are a borrower looking for assistance, both the Kansas and Missouri Bar Associations offer services for helping find a lawyer.
-The contact information for these services is provided below for your convenience.
+If you are a borrower looking for assistance, please visit our attorney referrals page for assistance finding an attorney.

 How much does it cost and how do I get started?